Understanding Walkaway Wife Syndrome

 Walkaway Wife Syndrome is a term that encapsulates the situation where a wife, who has been feeling emotionally disconnected or unsatisfied in her marriage for an extended period of time, reaches a tipping point where she can no longer tolerate the marriage, and decides to walk away.

-This may leave the husband blindsided—even if she gave him clear communication and plenty of warning signs—basically everything but the proverbial frying pan upside the head!
+This may leave the husband blindsided—even if she gave him clear communication and plenty of warning signs—everything but the proverbial frying pan upside his head!

 If you are feeling the desire to walk away – and have felt this way for a long while, it may be time to go if you have done everything in your power to find happiness while in the relationship.